 The LL.M.
 (Professional) Programme is designed to provide an immersive learning experience, combining theoretical concepts with real-world case studies and practical insights.
 Participants engage in interactive discussions, collaborate with peers from diverse backgrounds, and benefit from the expertise of experienced faculty members.
 By participating in this Programme, professionals can acquire new perspectives, deepen their knowledge base, broaden their networks, and gain skills necessary to drive organizational growth and success in today's dynamic and competitive world.

 Eligibility:

-A person who has completed his/her graduation in Law / LLB / B.L Degree from a recognized university.
+Candidates who have completed his/her graduation in Law / LLB / B.L from a recognized university.